Feb 19, 2021

 “Baby food manufacturers hold a special position of public trust.
 Consumers believe that they would not sell products that are unsafe.
 Consumers also believe that the federal government would not knowingly permit the sale of unsafe baby food,” the report states.

-Let us know at [email protected] if you want to find out if any of the products you use that claim to be “non-toxic” really are.
-It could be a food, household cleaner or any other product you use.
+Contact us at inquiries@fdpklaw.com if you want to find out if any of the products you use that claim to be “non-toxic” may be toxic actually are—whether a food, household cleaner, or any other product you use.